What to Know About Double-Time Pay Requirements

 Double Time Requirements

 According to the Department of Labor’s web page, “Extra pay for working weekends or nights is a matter of agreement between the employer and the employee (or the employee’s representative).
 The FLSA does not require extra pay for weekend or night work or double time pay.”
-Regardless of irregular situation or length of hours worked, there are no nation-wide laws that enforce double time payment in any capacity.
+Regardless of irregular situations or length of hours worked, there are no nation-wide laws that enforce double-time payment in any capacity.

 Many employers take up the practice of paying employees overtime or double time for federal holidays.
 However, the FLSA does not require employers to pay employees for time not worked, such as vacations or holidays (federal or otherwise).
 The Department of Labor says that these benefits are generally a matter of agreement between an employer and an employee (or the employee’s representative).